-Land, Easements, and Rights-of-Way Requirements: USACE projects require the non-Federal sponsor provide lands, easements, rights-of-way and relocations, and disposal/borrow areas (LERRDs) for a project.
-Temporary work area easements (TWAEs) for 5 years (access, staging, construction, and mobilization) will be required to construct a floodwall 5,950 feet long adjacent to the I-95 embankment, five road closure structures, approximately 475 feet long in total, and two pump stations.
-Construction of the floodwall will require TWAEs over two privately-owned residential properties with total lot sizes of +/- 0.14 acre and +/- 0.17 acre and over four City-owned parcels; acreage of the municipal properties totals +/- 5.48 acres.
-A TWAE will also be required from CT DOT for construction of the floodwall and five road closure structures adjacent to and in the right of way of the I-95 embankment; and from the city of New Haven for the construction of the two pump stations on City-owned property.
+USACE policy requires the non-Federal sponsor to provide lands, easements, rights-of-way and relocations, and disposal/borrow areas (LERRDs) for the proposed project.
+Temporary work area easements (TWAEs) will be required to construct a floodwall 5,800 feet long adjacent to the I-95 embankment, five road closure structures, approximately 475 feet long in total, and one pump station.
+TWAEs will be required for approximately 5 years to allow for access, staging, construction, and mobilization of the project.
+Construction of the floodwall will require TWAEs for affected city-owned parcels; acreage of the municipal properties totals +/- 5.48 acres.
+A TWAE will also be required from CT DOT for construction of the floodwall and five road closure structures adjacent to and in the right of way of the I-95 embankment.
 The actual areas encumbered by the TWAEs will be a 10 to 20 linear foot wide work area along the length required on each property.

-Permanent easements from CT DOT will be required for the floodwall and the road closure structures.
-Permanent easements from the city of New Haven will be required for two pump stations.
+Permanent easements from CT DOT will be required for the floodwall, the road closure structures and single pump station.